nakhonthai/ESP32IGate/README.md

 # ESP32IGate Simple Project

-ESP32IGate is a Internet Gateway(IGate)/Dital Repeater(DiGi) with TNC Built in that is implemented for Espressif ESP32 processor.
+ESP32IGate is a Internet Gateway(IGate)/Dital Repeater(DiGi)/Tracker/Weather(WX)/Telemetry(TLM) with TNC Built in that is implemented for Espressif ESP32 processor.

 ## Feature